wolf-packs/wolf-rive/README.md

 Testing is important, but testing a bot is not fun.
 There seem to be a gap between unit testing every method of a bot and a full E2E test suite that requires the botbuilder.

 This library aims to fill that gap for you.
-It does not touch the bot `context`, and only test the wolf ability logic which takes in the user utterance and spit out the `messageStringArray` property from wolf's outtake result.
+It does not touch the bot `context`, and only test the wolf ability logic which takes in the user utterance and tests the `messageStringArray` property from wolf's outtake result.

+* **How does the tests work?**
+Each "topic" is a test conversation flow.
+The topic name should be [snake cased](https://en.wikipedia.org/wiki/Snake_case.

+The topic name should also be descriptive to what the flow is about, because this name is shown on the test report.

+Each topic is run on a fresh `conversationState`, meaning one test conversation flow will not interfere or influence another flow.

 * **Why did you use Rivescript?**

 It has an easy-to-learn syntax that anyone can write.
-I recognize that we are repurposing Rivescript a bit to use as a testing tool, but isn't "repurposing to make live better" what engineering is all about? :wink:
+I recognize that we are repurposing Rivescript a bit to use it as a testing tool, but isn't "repurposing to make lives better" what engineering is all about? :wink:

 * **Hey wolf-rive does not support feature X of Rivescript**

 This library is simply for testing.
 It is not meant to replace wolf, or botbuilder for that matter.
-Therefore, it currently does not support things like variables or topic inheritance.
+Therefore, it currently does not support things like Rivescript's variables or topic inheritance.